MathieuTuli/autoHyper/Usage.md

 To start training, you must first define your training configuration file.
-An example can be found at [src/autolr/config.yaml](src/autolr/config.yaml).
+An example can be found at [src/autohyper/config.yaml](src/autohyper/config.yaml).
 Finally, run
 ```console
 python -m adas train --config path-to-config.yaml
 ```
 Where you specify the path of your `config.yaml` file.
-Note the following additional options for autolr:
+Note the following additional options for autoHyper:
 ```console
 usage: __main__.py train [-h] [--config CONFIG] [--data DATA]
                          [--output OUTPUT] [--checkpoint CHECKPOINT]